-- à Make sure the cap is tightened securely to prevent fuel spillage in case of an accident. - à Use only a genuine Toyota fuel tank cap for replacement.
+- Make sure the cap is tightened securely to prevent fuel spillage in the event of an accident. - Use only a genuine Toyota fuel tank cap for replacement.
 It is designed to regulate fuel tank pressure.

 Electric moon roof

 Sliding operation